CodeScop/Oge-Mai-Field-Guide/allresources.md

   - FOREST
     - LF Battle: Mawt (1000 words for 4-5)
     - MT Battle: Tylu (600 words for 3)
+  - DESERT:
-  - DESERT: 3PC Battle: Grult (400 words for 2)
+    - 3PC Battle: Grult (400 words for 2)
+    - DigS Battles: Bevrex (300 words for 1-2)
   - DUST: DFO Battles: Pakkan (300 words for 1)
 - **Other sources:**
   - FOREST
     - LF Battles: Pester (500 words for 1-2), Grey's Mawt (850 words for 2-3), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 1-2), Buy
     - MT Battles: Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 2-3), Tambo (2000 words, 4 Rope, and 10 Leaves for 5), Clawadin (800 words for 0-1), Burocat (1000 words for 0-1)
+    - SC Battles: Oncaiii (800 words & 1 Saliva Vial for 2-3)
+    - GL Battles: Maikile (750 words for 2-3)
   - DESERT
     - 3PC Battles: Tambo (2000 words, 4 Rope, and 10 Leaves for 5)
     - Dig Battle: Kapir (800 words for 1), Zera (550 words for 1)